-Top 10 Essential Safety Rules For Kids At Home:
+10 Essential Home Safety Rules For Children

 While a home is a safe place, by any standards, for children, it may also have hidden dangers.
 Your child might face some accidents like falling down, getting a bite from the family pet or a choking hazard and get injured in the process.
 We have compiled below top 10 safety rules at home for kids to help you keep them safe.

-1. Do Not Leave Your Kids Alone In The Water:
+1. Do Not Leave Your Kids Alone In The Water

 All cleaning products have chemicals in them which make it highly poisonous if swallowed.
 You can make your home child-proof by getting on your hands and knees to make sure there are no cleaning products in and around the rooms where your kids can reach.
 Install doors to all your cabinets and keep them locked after every use.
 Never store these detergents in food containers or store them near kitchen shelves as your kids might mistake such things for food.

-3. Keep The Sleeping Areas of Your Child Uncovered:
+3. Keep The Sleeping Areas of Your Child Uncovered

-5. Lock Away The Firearms:
+5. Lock Away The Firearms

+Parents who own guns at home should prioritize firearm safety education to ensure safe handling and usage of firearms.
 If you have a firearm at home, it is your full responsibility to make sure it is stored after unloading the ammunition and locked in a safe place which cannot be accessed by your kids easily.
 Teach your kids about the dangers of using a gun in real life and also tell them the difference between the guns used by heroes in movies.
 You can make use of ‘advanced gun safe’ to store your gun safely.

-7. Set a Smoke Alarm At Home:
+7. Set a Smoke Alarm At Home

 Install a smoke alarm at home and check whether it is working fine every now and then.
-Teach your kids about fire alarm, its beep sound and have a fire escape plan ready when the alarm goes off.
+Teach your kids about the fire alarm, its beep sound and have a fire escape plan ready when the alarm goes off.
 When there is a leakage of carbon monoxide gas which has no odor or color, it can be fatal to your kids.
 Your water heaters, furnaces, fire places, etc., can trigger this gas.
 Installing a detector would assure you that your home is safe.

-8. Secure Your Perimeters:
+8. Secure Your Perimeters

 To avoid any kind of accidental falls or injuries, it is essential to keep your windows and doors locked.
 Never leave your kid on the bed unattended as she might fall down.
 Do not allow your kids to play with the open windows or patio doors.
 Also make sure the stairways are blocked when you are not using it, to prevent kids from climbing it.
 It’s your responsibility to always maintain safety around the home for kids.

-9. Safety while Playing with a Pet:
+9. Safety while Playing with a Pet

 Pets are very affectionate but some actions of your kids like pulling the tail or the ear can piss them off.
 Teach your kids to be gentle with the pet and refrain from playing rough games with the pet.
 Tell them not to go near the dog when he is having his food or try to take away a treat or bone from his mouth.
 Warn your child to stay away from the pet, which is growling or showing off his teeth as it would harm them.

-10. Better Safe than Sorry:
+10. Better safe than sorry